ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 ## Current Limitations

 - Private Link support isn't currently available for ClickPipes but will be released in the near future.
+Please contact us to express interest.

 ## List of Static IPs